BarbyKelly/tic-tac-toe/README.md

 * Time limit for the game
 * Counting how many games player has played, how many wins, how many ties
 * Choice to have two players, instead of the default option of 'computer vs player'
+* Player is presented with an option to play the game again when game ends, instead of having to click on "Run Program" again

 [Back to top](#contents)